-Instituted in 1992, the Collaborative Program in Ancient and Medieval Philosophy is an interdepartmental program of doctoral study at the University of Toronto, jointly administered by the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
+Instituted in 1992, the Collaborative Specialization in Ancient and Medieval Philosophy is an interdepartmental specialization of doctoral study at the University of Toronto, jointly administered by the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
 A student in the Collaborative Program is registered in one of these academic units, but may draw upon the resources of any unit.
-The University of Toronto has a long tradition of excellence in the study of ancient and medieval philosophy, and the Program trains students to carry on the tradition.
+The University of Toronto has a long tradition of excellence in the study of ancient and medieval philosophy, and the Specialization trains students to carry on the tradition.

-» Every student must take and receive credit in the program’s proseminar (AMP 2000Y); see the Courses page for details.
+» Every student must take and receive credit in the specialization’s proseminar (AMP 2000Y); see the Courses page for details.

 » Every student must pass a competence examination in each of the languages required for thesis research before proceeding to the examination on the thesis area.
 These examinations consist of sight translation.
-The Program administers examinations in ancient Greek, Arabic, and classical and medieval Latin.
+The Specialization administers examinations in ancient Greek, Arabic, and classical and medieval Latin.

-» The thesis committee may be drawn from Program faculty in any of the units, but is not restricted to Program faculty.
+» The thesis committee may be drawn from Specialization faculty in any of the units, but is not restricted to Specialization faculty.

-Completion of these requirements permits the designation ‘Completed the Collaborative Program in Ancient and Medieval Philosophy’ to appear on the student’s transcript.
+Completion of these requirements permits the designation ‘Completed the Collaborative Specialization in Ancient and Medieval Philosophy’ to appear on the student’s transcript.

 Please contact the relevant units for full details about their doctoral programs.
-(Further information about admissions is available on the Admissions page.)
+(Further information about admissions is available on the Admission page.)